Ithaca COVID-19 sampling center shifts to "appointment only," $99 option available

 "Cayuga Health System operates an independent testing site, and we’re grateful that they could do so, starting at a time when the state and nation had a severe lack of testing capacity," Tompkins County Health Director Frank Kruppa said.
 "Over time, as the Governor has announced different populations that would have access to testing, insurance companies stopped some reimbursements for non-medically necessary tests which has resulted in some individuals being unable to get tested at our local site.
 CHS has been generous in standing up the site and collecting tens of thousands of samples and expanding their capacity to preform tests, it’s a testament to how important it is to have an independent community hospital here."

-Cayugahealth.org still lists the criteria to review before scheduling an appointment.
+Cayugahealth.org still lists the criteria to review before scheduling an appointment, and can schedule an appointment there too.
 A call center has been set up for patients who may not have access to the internet, need assistance registering, or have questions.
 The call center number is 607-319-5708.
 The testing site is available for pre-scheduled drive through testing from 8:30 a.m. – 4:00 p.m., Monday – Friday.
 Rides are available in a sanitized vehicle to the Cayuga Health Sampling Site.
 After registration call 2-1-1 between 8:30 a.m. and 5 p.m. to schedule a ride.
 There is no charge for this ride.

 "Regarding the number of tests, there has been a significant amount of surveillance testing, for example when essential workers could get tested and many showed up before going back to work during the phases," Kruppa said.
 "We continue to encourage all individuals who are symptomatic or a close contact of a known case to seek a test right away, and encourage them to do so at the CHS sampling site."